NIRSpec MOS Recommended Strategies

 When adding NIRCam parallels to NIRSpec observations, the NIRSpec observations will typically drive the pointing selection.
 Dither patterns can be added for the NIRCam parallels to improve sampling in the images.
 The patterns are described in the article Coordinated Parallel Dither Tables.
 Some considerations concerning exposure time matching of the parallels and the Primary observations are described below.

 It is important not to specify any AUTO-CALs (designated "Autocals" in APT) for the NIRSpec observations as these are incompatible with the parallels that will be added after the NIRSpec planning is completed.
 AUTO-CALs are not recommended for most science programs, with or without parallels.

 An example use case, NIRSpec MOS Deep Extragalactic Survey, describes planning NIRSpec MOS from an existing Catalog and adding NIRCam parallels for nearby imaging.

 Compromise dithers and exposure time matching

 There are a few optional dithering choices offered with the addition of the NIRCam coordinated parallels.
 Two- or three-point "compromise" dither patterns, in three different possible separations each, may be selected via the "Dither Type" parameter in the "Science Parameters" section of the template once the NIRSpec observations are defined.
 Adding these dithers will double or triple the NIRSpec exposures.
 NIRSpec planning should be done with this in mind, but it is possible to adjust the exposure duration parameters of NIRSpec after the fact.

-Note that there needs to be an exact match between the number of NIRSpec exposures and the number of NIRCam parallel exposures, and the parallel exposures must be shorter than the NIRSpec exposures.
-The exposure duration parameters for the NIRSpec exposures can be altered if NIRCam parallels are added.
+Note that there needs to be an exact match between the number of NIRSpec exposures and the number of parallel exposures, and the parallel exposures must be shorter than the NIRSpec exposures.
+The exposure duration parameters for the NIRSpec exposures may be altered if NIRCam parallels are added with compromise dithers.

 If you are planning to add NIRCam parallels and wish them to become the pre-imaging for follow-up NIRSpec observations, be aware that there are Special Requirements that should be added to the NIRSpec observations.
 These are outlined in NIRSpec MOS Operations - Pre-Imaging Using NIRCam.

 Crowded fields MOS observing strategies